Testing Classes, Inheritance

 print(Book("The Calculating Stars", "Mary Robinette Kowal") in library)

 What does this produce?
 We might expect True (because the two books are identical) or False (because the two books are different objects).
-When we voted on this question earlier in the semester for lists, we decided that we wanted two different list objects that contained the same elements in the same order to be equal (==) in Python, and that’s what Python does.
-So what’s going on here?
+When we voted on this question earlier in the semester for lists, we discovered that two different list objects that contain the same entries in the same order are equal (==) in Python.
+So why is this producing something different from what we’d get with lists?

 The problem is that Python has no idea which fields are important to us when deciding equality.
 Dataclasses automatically define equality to use all fields, but here we need to tell Python exactly what it means for two books to be the same.
 To tell Python how to interpret equality for Book objects, we’ll define the __eq__ method: